Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Construction of algebraic cycles

-\end{exm} In weight $4$, arises the first linear combination in the differential equation.
-In weight $5$ arises the first case where the differential equation for $\Lc_W$ and $\Lcu_W$ are not the same.
-There are actually two such examples in weight $5$. \begin{exm} The cycle $\Lc_{0011}$ satisfies
+The first linear combination in the differential equation arises in weight $4$.
+The first case where the differential equations for $\Lc_W$ and $\Lcu_W$ are not the same arises in weight $5$.
+There are actually two such examples in weight $5$.
+We give below one of them.